 Ingredients for Smoked Country Style Ribs:

-How to smoke Country Style Ribs on Traeger Grill:
+How to smoke Pork Country Style Ribs on Traeger Grill:

 I’ll tell you – it’s a process – but this country style pork ribs recipe is definitely worth it in the end!
 These same instructions work for any pellet grill.

-- First you rub the ribs – I have a rub recipe for you – but you can also use any poultry rub you like.
+- First you rub the ribs – I have a dry rub recipe for you – but you can also use any poultry rub you like.
 I like Historic BBQ – they have a Red that is for pork & poultry that I love!
 You want to be sure to put a good dusting of the bbq rub on your meat – don’t be delicate!

 - Once the ribs have the rub – you put them on your up-to-temp Traeger grill at 225.
 You need to cook them at this low temp to smoke your ribs.
 This will add a lot of flavor to the ribs – although it does take time.

-- You’ll need to smoke the ribs at this temp for about three hours – this is low and slow baby!
+- For best results, smoke the ribs at 225 for about three hours – this is low and slow baby!

-- After that you’ll remove them from the pan, sauce them and back on the grill to add sauce and let that set in for about 15 minutes .
+- After that, you’ll remove them from the pan, sauce them and back on the grill to add your favorite barbecue sauce and let that set in for about 15 minutes .
 Then they’re FINALLY ready!
 This whole process took 4-5 hours – but it was sure worth it.

 Yes – you can definitely do a quicker method like you would with a pork loin or even Yes – you can definitely do a quicker method like you would with a pork loin or even chops – they just won’t be smoked.
-I think the best way to cook country style ribs is low and slow – more time consuming but it does produce a delicious flavor.
+I think the best way to cook country style ribs is low and slow with smoke – it’s more time consuming but it does produce a delicious flavor.
 Always be sure to check the temp on your pork – here’s a quick guide to pork temperatures.

 What to serve with Smoked Country Style Ribs